Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Strategy and outline

 Before proving Proposition \ref{prop:th}, let us make some formal observations to get an intuition of the problem.
-To map systems \eqref{sysdepart1} onto \eqref{sysarrive1}, what we would like to do is to obtain (formally) the following operator equality
+To map the system \eqref{sysdepart1} onto \eqref{sysarrive1}, what we would like to do is to obtain (formally) the following operator equality,